cockroachdb/docs/src/current/v24.1/node-shutdown.md

 After draining is complete:

 - If the node was drained automatically because the `cockroach` process received a `SIGTERM` signal, the `cockroach` process is automatically terminated when draining is complete.
-- If the node was drained manually because an operator issued a `cockroach node drain` command, an operator the `cockroach` proccess must be terminated manually.
+- If the node was drained manually because an operator issued a `cockroach node drain` command, `cockroach` process must be terminated manually.
 Refer to [Terminate the node process](#terminate-the-node-process).

 </section>